algorandfoundation/puya/docs/lg-types.md

 ## AVM primitive types

-The primitive types of the AVM, `uint64` and `bytes[]` are represented by `puyapy.UInt64` and `puyapy.Bytes` types respectively.
+The primitive types of the AVM, `uint64` and `bytes[]` are represented by `algopy.UInt64` and `algopy.Bytes` types respectively.
 Additionally, there are some special types defined in Algorand Python:

--   `puyapy.String` - A convenient wrapper over `bytes[]` allow for UTF-8 string representation
+-   `algopy.String` - A convenient wrapper over `bytes[]` allow for UTF-8 string representation
--   `puyapy.BigUInt` - Allowing AVM supported wide-math (up to 512 bits)
+-   `algopy.BigUInt` - Allowing AVM supported wide-math (up to 512 bits)

 ### UInt64